s-kyungyong/Kronos/Functional_annotations/README.md

 done
 ```

-The commandline above will enable the following analyses
+The commandline above enables the following analyses
 ```
                        FunFam (4.3.0) : Prediction of functional annotations for novel, uncharacterized sequences.
                          SFLD (4) : SFLD is a database of protein families based on hidden Markov models (HMMs).